 Students should be equipped with creative problem-solving and transferable skills and recognize the important value of materials science to engineering and other technologies.
-On the premise of safety, students conduct various experiments practically and are able to design, conduct, analyze and evaluate experiments and the results.
-Theoretically, students are familiar with the operation of all kinds of equipment used in experiments, tests, and analysis and are capable of searching, collecting and selecting data and presenting scientific and technical report.
-At last, students should have related abilities to conduct scientific research and develop technology and products.
+On the premise of safety, students conduct various experiments practically and are able to design, conduct, analyse and evaluate experiments and the results.
+Students are familiar with chemistry, material experiments, and analysing equipment, and are capable of searching, collecting and selecting data and presenting scientific and technical report.
+At last, students should have related abilities to conduct scientific research and develop technology and products in the field of polymer materials.